0

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Shiloh is worth considering.

-Shiloh is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Shiloh does not have a public transit system used by locals to get to and from work.

 Demographics

-In terms of college education, Shiloh is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.85% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Shiloh is somewhat higher than in the average US city of 21.84%: 26.85% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Shiloh in 2022 was $54,319, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $217,276 for a family of four.
 However, Shiloh contains both very wealthy and poor people as well.